SergeyDjam/purple-vk-plugin/README.txt

      make
    It should finish without errors and warnings, like:
      [100%] Built target purple-vk-plugin
-6. A file libpurple-vk-plugin.so should be generated and located in the build subdirectory.
+6. For system-wide installation run make install
-   Copy it to ~/.purple/plugins (create this directory if it does not exist).
-If you want to install system-wide, copy it to /usr/lib/purple-2
+7. For manual installation copy libpurple-vk-plugin.so either to ~/.purple/plugins (create this directory if it does not exist) or to /usr/lib/purple-2.
+Copy all contents from data/protocols subdirectory to /usr/share/pixmaps/pidgin/protocols.
-7. The most hassle is installing protocol icons.
-You can actually skip it, but then protocol icons (Vk symbol) will not be shown.

-   Copy all contents from data/protocols subdirectory to /usr/share/pixmaps/pidgin/protocols, run:
-     cp -r protocols /usr/share/pixmaps/pidgin

 Future development
 ==================